thu-ml/zhusuan/docs/vae.rst

 --------------------

 Now, everything is good before a run.
-So we could just open the Tensorflow session, run the training loop, print statistics and write generated images to disk.
+So we could just open the Tensorflow session, run the training loop, print statistics, and write generated images to disk.
 Keep watching them and have fun :)
 ::